-- CET1 ratio1 positively impacted by:

-- c.40 bps organic capital generation from operating profitability

-- c.20 bps capital benefit from amendments to capital regulations in relation to prudential treatment of software assets and IFRS 9 dynamic component

-- c.20 bps from release of RWAs

-- CET1 ratio1 negatively impacted by:

-- c.30 bps from provisions and impairments
+- CET1 ratio1 positively impacted by: - c.40 bps organic capital generation from operating profitability - c.20 bps capital benefit from amendments to capital regulations in relation to prudential treatment of software assets and IFRS 9 dynamic component - c.20 bps from release of RWAs - CET1 ratio1 negatively impacted by: - · c.30 bps from provisions and impairments - 1) Allowing for IFRS 9 and starting from 3Q2020, also for temporary treatment for certain FVOCI instruments transitional arrangements - 2) The CET1 ratio for 31 December 2020, including the full impact of IFRS 9 and the temporary treatment for certain FVOCI instruments amounted to 12.9% and 13.3% pro forma for Helix 2 - 3) Loan credit losses and other impairments include the net change of the prudential charges relating to specific credits and other items

 - Onsite inspection and review by the SSM on the stock of REMU properties completed.
-Findings relating to a prudential charge of up to 46 bps, the majority of which is expected to be taken at 30 Jun 2021, depending on the Bank's progress in disposing the properties impacted by the prudential charge - The Group is currently evaluating opportunities for a potential Tier 2 capital transaction given the terms and maturity profile of the Bank's existing €250 mn 10NC5 Tier 2 notes, subject to market conditions and applicable regulatory authorisations.
-Separately the Group continues to evaluate opportunities to initiate its MREL issuance as part of its overall capital and funding strategy
+Findings relating to a prudential charge of up to 46 bps, the majority of which is expected to be taken at 30 Jun 2021, depending on the Bank's progress in disposing the properties impacted by the prudential charge - The Group is currently evaluating opportunities for a potential Tier 2 capital transaction given the terms and maturity profile of the Bank's existing €250 mn 10NC5 Tier 2 notes, subject to market conditions.
+Separately the Group continues to evaluate opportunities to initiate its MREL issuance as part of its overall capital and funding strategy - OCR(SREP)- Overall Capital Requirement comprises the Total SREP Capital Requirement (Pillar 1 and Pillar 2 Requirement) plus combined buffer requirements (capital conservation buffer, countercyclical buffer and systemic buffers)